chevah/geck/content/review.rst

 This page will discuss the code/changes review process as both the person who requests a review and a person who checks the review.
-The guidelines will apply to all platforms (Ticketing systems, Emails, etc) and to all tasks, not only to code.
+The review instructions are platform independent so they apply to tickets, emails, pull requests, and to all tasks, not only to code reviews.

 ..  contents::